Ficat/EasyBle/README.md

        // destroy process.
 The second params indicates whether gatt-operation-callbacks(such
        // as connect, read, write) should be invoked during the destroy process.Usually, in
        // these callback, we will perform some operations such as updating UI and reconnecting.
-       // Before doing so, especially the params is true, we must ensure BleManger is not
+       // Before doing this, especially the params is true, we must ensure BleManger is not
-       // destroyed by checking that BleManager#getContext() does not return null
+       // destroyed by checking that BleManager#getContext() does not return null bleManager.destroy(true, true);
-       // bleManager.destroy(true, true);
 ```

 ### Other api